ArchiveForge/archiveforge.github.io/index.md

 # Features

 - Defined file structure in the archive file.
-- Field-specific metadata (for Findability of content)
+- Field-specific metadata.
-- Auto-fill authors, publication, institution, etc.
+- Auto-fill authors, publication, institution, *etc*.
-- Data and metadata extraction
+- Data and metadata extraction.
-- Automatic format conversion
+- Format conversion.

+# FAIR

+# Improved *F*indability

+The metadata allows search engines and specialized database to find your data.

 More information are coming soon ...